DanTheNorthernCodeMonkey/DanTheNorthernCodeMonkey.github.io/_posts/2016-08-01-progressive-web-apps-01.md

 This series of blog posts will be the written accompiantment for the talks/workshops.

-In short the series will emcompass the following:
+In short the series will encompass the following:

 1. Manifest - Save to home screen
 2. Service Worker - App Shell